15 cm Ring Kanone C/72: History

+In September 1872 the new cast steel gun got the designation 15 cm Ring Kanone C/72.
+It retained the same 149.1 mm caliber as the previous gun and was placed in production.
+The new gun was assigned to the fortress and siege artillery battalions of the Army.
+Each artillery battery consisted of four guns with four batteries per battalion.

+Characteristics

 The C/72 was a typical built-up gun constructed of steel with a central rifled tube, reinforcing layers of hoops, and trunnions.
 The C/72 featured a new breech which although similar to the breech of the C/64 had a semi-circular face which allowed the gun to avoid the stress fractures which caused catastrophic failures in its square blocked predecessor.
 This type of breech was known as a cylindro-prismatic breech which was a predecessor of Krupp's horizontal sliding-block and the gun used separate-loading, bagged charges and projectiles.

 The C/72 was fairly conventional for its time and most nations had similar guns such as its Russian cousin the 6-inch siege gun M1877 or the Italian Cannone da 149/23.
 Like many of its contemporaries, the C/72 had a tall and narrow box trail carriage built from bolted iron plates with two wooden 12-spoke wheels.
 The carriages were tall because the guns were designed to sit behind a parapet with the barrel overhanging the front in the fortress artillery role or behind a trench or berm in the siege role.
 Like its contemporaries, the C/72's carriage did not have a recoil mechanism or a gun shield.
 However, when used in a fortress the guns could be connected to an external recoil mechanism which connected to a steel eye on a concrete firing platform and a hook on the carriage between the wheels.
 For siege gun use a wooden firing platform could be assembled ahead of time and the guns could attach to the same type of recoil mechanism.
 A set of wooden ramps were also placed behind the wheels and when the gun fired the wheels rolled up the ramp and was returned to position by gravity.
 There was also no traverse so the gun had to be levered into position to aim.
 A drawback of this system was the gun had to be re-aimed each time which lowered the rate of fire.
 For transport, the gun was broken down into two loads 4560 kg and 2780 kg for towing by horse teams or artillery tractors.